← Back to Blog

 Final Thoughts

-If you're looking to add AI features to your web product or want a developer who can handle the full stack — front-end, API integration, and deployment — get in touch.
+If you are looking to add AI features to your web product or want a full-stack developer who can handle the entire stack, from front-end to API integration and deployment, get in touch.

 Asif Hossain is a full-stack developer based in Wollongong, NSW, with hands-on experience building AI-powered web applications using the Claude API, OpenAI, and the Vercel AI SDK.